 If you’re ever feeling overwhelmed by a monstrous event looming on your calendar, approaching the event how a project manager would a project, should help ease the stress.

-When project managers approach a project, they take very clear steps that can be borrowed and used in the event industry.
+When classic project managers approach a project, they take very clear steps that can be borrowed and used by event professionals.
+Understanding the principles of project management might give you a whole new outlook on event planning, or just help you fine-tune some details of your planning process.

-Let’s take a look at these steps, and how they apply to planning your event:
+Let’s take a look at these steps and see how they apply to planning your event:

 Step 1: Identify the Project